 Virtually every pregnant woman becomes somewhat more out of breath when she exerts herself, especially toward the end of pregnancy.
 During exercise, the breathing rate increases more when a woman is pregnant than when she is not.

 Because more blood is being pumped, the lining of the airways receives more blood and swells somewhat, narrowing the airways.
 As a result, the nose occasionally feels stuffy, and the eustachian tubes (which connect the middle ear and back of the nose) may become blocked.
 These effects can slightly change the tone and quality of the woman’s voice.

-Nausea and vomiting Nausea and Vomiting During Early Pregnancy Up to 80% of pregnant women have nausea and vomiting to some extent.
-Nausea and vomiting are most common and most severe during the 1st trimester.
-Although commonly called morning sickness,... read more , particularly in the mornings (morning sickness), are common.
+Nausea and vomiting Nausea and Vomiting During Early Pregnancy Pregnancy frequently causes nausea and vomiting.
+It is often called "morning sickness," but it can occur any time of day or night.
+This type of nausea and vomiting usually starts around 5 weeks... read more , particularly in the mornings (morning sickness), are common.
 They may be caused by the high levels of estrogen and human chorionic gonadotropin, two hormones that help maintain the pregnancy.

 Nausea and vomiting may be relieved by changing the diet or patterns of eating—for example, by doing the following: